 Track waste digitally

-- Automatically factor it into food cost calculation
+- Automatically incorporate waste into food cost calculations

-- See direct impact on your food cost percentage
+- Monitor direct effects on your food cost percentage

 How to calculate buffet waste? (step by step)